daronphang/programming-resources/databases/SQL/stored-procedure/creating.md

   print(result.fetchall())
 ```

-### Passing Parameters
+## Passing parameters

-- MySQL uses IN and OUT, whereas SQL Server uses @ to declare input parameters.
+- MySQL uses IN and OUT, whereas SQL Server uses @ to declare input parameters
-- Can only pass parameters to query statements and not tablename.
+- Can only pass parameters to query statements and not tablename
-- Avoid name collision between parameter names and name of columns.
+- Avoid name collision between parameter names and name of columns

 ```sql
 CREATE PROCEDURE `deletePortfolio`(IN user_id CHAR(36), IN portfolio_name VARCHAR(255))